Compressed Empirical Measures (in finite dimensions): Introduction

 \subsection{Locating $\mean$ within $C$}

-Controlling the diameter of $C$ alone is insufficient since $\mean$ might lie in the boundary of $C$.
-We therefore need to complement the lower bounds on the diameter with results that tell us how centered $\mean$ lies.
-This can be achieved by controlling the ratio $a/b$ and $b/a$ of the segments along any function $h$ from $\mean$ to the boundary (Figure \ref{fig:overview_ball}.\textit{(iii)}).
-Here is an observation that is useful in this context: if we have a probability measure on $\mathbb{R}$ which has a mean value of $0$ and there exists some measurable set $B$ with $\inf B \geq \epsilon$ and $P(B) > 0$, then there will be probability mass on the negative axis since otherwise
+Controlling the width of $C$ alone is insufficient since $\mean$ might lie in the boundary of $C$.
+We need to complement the lower bounds on the width with results that tell us how centered $\mean$ lies.
+This can be achieved by controlling the ratio $a/b$ and $b/a$ of the segments along any function $h$ from $\mean$ to the boundary as depicted in Figure \ref{fig:overview_ball}.\textit{(iii)}.
+An observation that is useful in this context is the following: if we have a probability measure on $\mathbb{R}$ which has a mean value of zero and there exists some measurable set $B$ with $\inf B \geq \epsilon > 0$ and $P(B) > 0$, then there will be probability mass on the negative axis since otherwise